 Admission to degree programs at Shawnee State University is open to graduates who hold a state-approved diploma from state chartered or regionally accredited high schools and to students who have earned high school equivalency through the General Education Development (GED) program.
 However, admission to the University does not guarantee admission to specific programs of study.
-If you intend to apply for admission to a health science program in the College of Professional Studies, you should refer to the appropriate section of this catalog for specific admission requirements.
+If you intend to apply for admission to the game and simulation development arts program or a health science program, you should refer to the appropriate sections of this catalog for specific admission requirements.